errm/charts/app/README.md

 In order for this to be useful we expect the user/operator to provide some confuration that describes the application to be deployed.

+Helm will allow you to pass in multiple config files with the `-f` flag, and single variables with the `--set` flag.

+The configuration is designed to be highly mergable, so you could keep a skeleton configuration checked into your application VCS and then override some values for different environment provide secret variables etc.

 ## Example Config

 Here is a minimal example config